databricks-edu/build-tooling/master_parse/README.md

 **TODO**

-Cells show up only in student notebooks.
+Cells show up only in exercise notebooks.
 These cells are usually exercises the user needs to complete.

 **ANSWER**

-Cells show up only in instructor/answer notebooks.
+Cells show up only in instructor and answer notebooks.

 **TEST**

-Cells show up in student and instructor/answer notebooks.
+These cells identify tests and usually follow an exercise cell.
+Test cells provide a means for a student to test the solution to an exercise.
+Cells show up in all notebooks.

 **PRIVATE\_TEST**

+**This cell type is _deprecated_ and will be removed in a future release of this tool.
+Use of it will generate warnings.**

 Cells show up in instructor/answer notebooks.